-Although you are probably seeking your parents’ support, remember that ultimately this is your decision, and whatever you choose will have long-term implications.
-Even if you are a minor, in the state of Texas pregnancy leads to medical emancipation—meaning that you, with the help of your doctor, can make your own decisions about your prenatal healthcare.
+Although you may be seeking your parents’ support, remember that ultimately this is your decision, and whatever you choose will have long-term implications.
+In the state of Texas, even if you are a minor, pregnancy leads to medical emancipation—meaning that you, with the help of your doctor, can make your own decisions about your prenatal healthcare.

 Prestonwood Pregnancy Center offers limited STI/STD testing and treatment on-site at the center.
 Sexual activity not only puts you at risk for pregnancy but also for sexually transmitted infections (STI) and sexually transmitted diseases (STD).
 It’s important to ensure that you safeguard yourself, regardless of your intention for your pregnancy.
 If you are sexually active, you should be tested for STI/STDs on a regular basis.